-\$43.95 EACH

--Plum Crosses

-Some interesting crosses between apricots and plums have been developed over the years and even between plums and other stone fruits such as cherries!
-Japanese plums can also provide cross-pollination.

-1.25-2m (4-6ft) bareroot trees

-NADIA CHERRY PLUM

 (Prunus Avium x Prunus Salicina) An exciting new development from the folks down under, Nadia was created by crossing a dark, Australian sweet cherry called Supreme with a Black Amber plum.
-The result will tickle your

-taste buds with lively cherry accents!
-Rich, juicy, deep red fruit is sweet, firm and crack resistent, has high

-with a Plumcot or a Japanese plum for cross pollination.
+The result will tickle your taste buds with lively cherry accents!
+Rich, juicy, deep red fruit is sweet, firm and crack resistent, has high levels of antioxidants and reportedly stores well.
+The new favourite for snacking, it will also make delectable pies or preserves.
+Plant with a Plumcot or a Japanese plum for cross pollination.

 NEEDS A POLLENIZER | ZONE 5 | HARVEST: MID AUG.
 152-6853 SEMI-DWARF (ST. JULIEN A)

-\$49.95 EACH